Labour Division

 Responsibility of Workers

-It is necessary to set up a system by which every worker will bear the responsibility for the realization of envisaged productivity.
+It is necessary to set up a system by which every worker will bear responsibility for the realization of their envisaged productivity.
 It needs to be based on the coefficient of realized productivity.
 The system of responsibility bearing needs to be thorough, multi-layered and efficient.

-The coefficient of responsibility will have to reflect on the distribution of incomes.
+The coefficient of responsibility will have to reflect the distribution of incomes.
 Less responsibility assumed will mathematically reduce the impact of the realized and foreseen productivity on the level of income.
 On the other hand, a worker who offers a greater responsibility will realize a higher income than the worker offering less responsibility in the case of equally good business operation.
-And vice versa, such worker will realize an income smaller than that of his rival in the case of equally bad business performance.
+And vice versa, such a worker will realize an income smaller than that of their rival in the case of equally bad business performance.
+As each work leaves in some form, a lasting consequence on the society, the coefficient of responsibility will also need to influence the value of past labour through past labour points.

 Economic enterprises that realize a rise in productivity will realize a surplus of cash assets.
 They will distribute that surplus to workers in the form of past labour points, proportionately to their coefficient of responsibility.
-If the envisaged and necessary productivity are equal, there will be no change in the quantity of the past labour points of workers.
-And finally, if the difference of the quoted productivities shows a loss of money, such difference will be deducted from the past labour points of all workers of an enterprise, proportionately to the coefficient of responsibility.
+If the envisaged and necessary productivity are equal, there will be no change in the quantity of past labour points of workers.
+And finally, if the difference of the quoted productivities shows a loss of money, the difference will be deducted from the past labour points of all workers of an enterprise, proportionately to the coefficient of responsibility.

-Since the production or, more precisely, the cash profit on the market may show oscillations in the periods of accounting, collective responsibility by way of past labour points needs to be linked with the period when the business activity of an enterprise shows objective indicators of success.
-The accounting period may be different for different activities; however, it may be considered that the productivity that shows smaller of larger oscillations in monthly accountings will in a period of one year give a real account of productivity.
+Since the production or, more precisely, the cash profit in the market may show oscillations in the periods of accounting, collective responsibility by way of past labour points needs to be linked with the period when the business activity of an enterprise shows objective indicators of success.
+The accounting period may be different for different activities; however, it may be considered that productivity that shows smaller or larger oscillations in monthly accountings will in a period of one year give a real account of productivity.

-Worker-1 : Worker-2 : Worker-3 : ….. :Worker-n =
+Worker-1 : Worker-2 : Worker-3 : …. : Worker-n =

 C-respons.-1 : C-respons.-2 : C-respons.-3 : …. : C-respons.-n